“Hate’s as good a thing as any to keep a person going. Batter then most.”

 ARTICULATION – 8/10

 A new body was apparently created for Clegane (due to the fact that he’s a tall “f**ker” I’m assuming).
-The body has a kind of “ratcheting” feature to the joints; the “click” as you move them.
+The new bodies have a kind of “ratcheting” feature to the joints; they “click” as you move them.
 It’s a little disconcerting at first – I thought I broke something the first time I heard it on another figure – but the joints do hold their position very well even if it’s a little noisy getting them there.